-- Many community members wanted to see growth slowed in town, and future development to be balanced with natural resource protection standards to protect natural resources on site. - Water resources were identified as critical natural resources to be protected and focused on now and in the future.
+- Many community members wanted to see growth slowed in town, and future development to be balanced with natural resource protection standards to protect natural resources on site. - Protection of water resources were identified as a critical natural resource to focus on in the future.